lurulu156/lurulu156/README.md

 - ⚡ Fun fact: ...
 -->

-## I am Lucia.
+##Hi, I am Lucia.
 Nice to meet you.👋
-Hi, I'm a new beginner of web developer.
+I'm a new beginner of web developer.
 Hopefully I could enrich my github one day lol.